MicrosoftDocs/dynamics-365-ai/ai-docs/sales/personalize-sales-accelerator.md

         4. Select your time zone.
 The time zone allows to match the time properly when your team is spread across countries or regions.
 By default, Coordinated Universal Time (Greenwich Mean Time) is selected.
         5. Save the configurations.
-     -	**Non-working hours**: Configure a break or time you're taking off<!--note from editor: It's not "unplanned" if you're configuring it.--> from work on a particular day.
+     -	**Non-working hours**: Configure a break or time you're taking off from work on a particular day.
 Choose the period of time you want to take off, and then select **Save**.
         In the following example, you have an appointment with a doctor for a checkup between 1:00 and 4:00 PM on March 2, 2021.
 When you use the **Non-working hours** option to update your calendar, sales accelerator will consider the break and adjust your activity timeline to match your working hours.
         >[!div class="mx-imgBorder"]
         >![Non-working hours set for an appointment](media/sa-personal-settings-non-work-hours-settings.png "Non-working hours set for an appointment")
     -	**Time off**: Configure vacations or personal days off from work.
 This option blocks a full day or multiple days.
 When you're applying for multiple days, select the **All-day** option, and then choose start and end dates.
-        Provide a description so other sellers can know your status and your reason for being away.<!--note from editor: Suggested.--> Select your time zone, and then save the configurations.
+        Provide a description so other sellers can know your status and your reason for being away.
+Select your time zone, and then save the configurations.
         In the following example, you plan to go on vacation with family from March 9 to March 12, and you use the **Time off** option to update your calendar.
 Sales accelerator will consider the vacation and adjust the activity timeline to match your vacation.
         >[!div class="mx-imgBorder"]
         >![Time off set for a family vacation](media/sa-personal-settings-time-off-settings.png "Time off set for a family vacation")